yujiri8/yujiri.xyz/software/crystal.md

 Whereas Rust uses algebraic data types and pattern matching, Crystal uses union types, type parameters on classes, and a `case` statement that can check types as well as values, which is mostly equivalent in the end.
 I'm not really sure if either of these implementations have any real advantages over the other.
 But the main thing Crystal has over Rust as far as the type system is inheritance!
 You can't do it in Rust.
 It feels great to have it back.

-In fact (and this would probably horrify the Rust devs), Crystal lets you "re-open" a class or module with a second block that looks like its definition to modify the first, which is surprisingly handy.
-It's used to define a class or module across multiple files, but also to modify built-in things like the [Kemal web framework](https://kemalcr.com) does to the stdlib's [`HTTP::Server::Context`](https://crystal-lang.org/api/HTTP/Server/Context.html) to provide parameters.
+In fact (and this would probably horrify the Rust devs), Crystal lets you "re-open" a class or module with a second block that looks like its definition to modify it, which is surprisingly handy.
+It's used to define a class or module across multiple files, and to modify built-in things like the [Kemal web framework](https://kemalcr.com) does to the stdlib's [`HTTP::Server::Context`](https://crystal-lang.org/api/HTTP/Server/Context.html) to provide parameters.

 ### Type inference and annotations